 For this assignment, the candidate will select either a teacher or a parent to inquire about his/her school experiences regarding character education.
 The candidate must explain the requirements of the assignment and ask permission to take notes and record the participant’s answers.
 The candidate is responsible for locating this person.
 The School of Education Field Office will not assist in locating a parent or teacher.
 In addition, school districts are not responsible for assisting the student in locating a parent or teach to complete this assignment.
 (MLO: A, B, C, J)

 The candidate will view the teaching video and answer questions provided.
 Each question must be answered in at least 150 words.
 Responses must be in current APA format and include a title and reference page.
 At least 1 source must be cited in current APA format.
 This paper will be submitted as a Word document.
 (Outcomes: F, H, I, J)

 The candidate must submit an Annotated Bibliography in current APA format.
 The bibliography must contain at least 6 scholarly sources from Liberty University’s online databases that are pertinent to the topics being studied.
 All sources must be published within the past 5 years.
 For this Annotated Bibliography assignment, the candidate must not include any textbook from this course.
 (MLO: J)

 Video Analysis Tool: Long-term Retention Assignment

-The candidate will create his/her own customized theory of human learning and development.
+The candidate will create his/her own personal theory of being an effective role model as it relates to you specifically as an educator, an administrator, and/or a leader.
 The paper must be 7 pages: 5 pages for the body, 1 title page, and 1 reference page.
 It must include at least 6 scholarly sources, plus both course textbooks (Slavin & Schunk and Van Brummelen).
 All sources must be published within the past 5 years.
 (Outcomes: A, B, C, D, E, F, G, H, I, J)